Thalhalla/thalhalla-playbook/README.md

 On a debian machine, have Ansible Install Zsh, Oh-my-zsh Ultimate vim distro (spf13), synergy, git, kdiff3, exuberant-ctags, and more

+WARNING: this is a total mess its like ellis island except for forlorn shellscripts that setup an env

+I need to clean it up, but instead I keep bolting on more!

+If you find things broken please open an issue in the queue

 ## Usage

 ##### cheat sheet curl method